-Special Condition #3 requires the applicant to submit a final demolition schedule and detailed plans identifying the specific location of demolition staging and storage areas and stockpile fill areas.
-Special condition #3 also limits the construction period during both peak summer months and non-peak winter months.
-During the peak summer months (between Memorial Day weekend and October 31) no construction of any kind shall take place during the weekends or holidays.
-The restroom facilities shall not be demolished during this time and shall be open for the public throughout the peak summer time months.
+(between Memorial Day weekend and October 31) no construction of any kind shall take place during the weekends or holidays.
+The applicant has stated that they will provide portable restroom facilities if such permanent facilities are demolished or unavailable for public use during the peak summertime months.
 Also, during the demolition and construction of parking lots, the project shall be phased to ensure that one-half of each of the five parking lots is open for public use.
 This allows the applicant to continue constructing half of each of the parking lots while maintaining public beach parking in the other half.
 The portion of the lot available for public use shall not be used for storage or stockpiling of construction material or equipment.

 Between November 1 and the Thursday before Memorial Day weekend (non-peak winter months) at least one-half of two of the five parking lots shall be available for public parking.
 One of the lots shall be located in the northern section of Dockweiler State Beach and the other parking lot shall be located in the southern section of Dockweiler State Beach.
 Therefore, no more than three of the lots at any given time could be completely restricted from the public.
 The two remaining parking lots would then only need to provide one-half the existing parking spaces.
-This would allow for adequate parking for winter demand for this area.
+This would allow for adequate parking for winter demand for this area as, through staff observation, these parking lots are underutilized during the nonpeak winter months.
 Appropriate signage shall then be posted directing the public to available parking spaces in open parking lots.
 In addition, during the non-peak winter months, chemical toilet facilities shall be placed at open parking lots if existing restrooms are not available.